 To dance your dance,

 To be what you must be.

 A good question.
 One answered by our oldest daughter who teaches yoga to young children.
 She saw it as a perfect meditational device at the end of a yoga session to help children release their imagination, to connect their thoughts with their dreams.
-Of course, Gaya Lives in a Blue House isn't just for the Yoga Mom crowd, it's for anyone interested in helping others realize their potential.
+Of course, Gaya Lives in a Blue House isn't just for aspiring yogis, it's for anyone interested in helping others realize their potential.
 In short, it's for parents, caregivers, teachers, counselors, therapists, anyone in the business of helping others discover more about who they are and what they are capable of doing.

 Title: Gaya Lives in a Blue Hosue

 Publisher: Gyroscope Books, Chicago